 It takes a special level of understanding and attention to be able to work with persons who are suffering from psychological and psychiatric injuries.
 Attentive communication is key.

 With much experience on their side, Roger and his team comprehend the challenges facing individuals suffering from these types of disabilities.
 They take a special approach to handling cases where psychological or psychiatric disability exists.

 A former client Joanne writes about her experience with Roger:

 “When I first met you, you said you understood my illness.
 I knew then I had finally found someone who would believe in me!
 You don’t just read paperwork you take the time to listen, understand and be supportive.
 Thank you for being the supportive, knowledgeable, understanding and caring person that you are.
 I truly believe this field of work was your calling.”

-Roger R. Foisy is a “lawyer for the people” who fights to receive maximum dollars for his clients.
+Roger R. Foisy and Associates are “lawyers for the people” who fight to receive maximum dollars for their clients.